nealsid/elclang/README.md

 $ /Applications/Emacs.app/Contents/MacOS/Emacs -nw -q -execute "(module-load \"elclang.dylib\")"
 ```

-Then, once inside Emacs, do something like `M-: (elclang-initialize-build-tree "some build tree with compile_commands.json")`.
+I suggest starting a new Emacs because there is no way to unload modules currently.
+Once inside Emacs, you can do something like `M-: (elclang-initialize-build-tree "some build tree with compile_commands.json")`.